Updated: March 2022

-John has been vaping for a few months, using a relatively simple e-cigarette.
+John has been vaping for a few months using a relatively simple device.

-He has no problem filling tanks, changing wattage or adjusting airflow, but he doesn’t (yet) have experience of more advanced features like temperature control.
+He has no problem filling tanks, changing wattage or adjusting airflow, but he doesn’t (yet) have experience of more advanced features like temperature control mode.

-He wants to upgrade to a more powerful and sophisticated device (and yes, one that looks a bit more impressive than his current e-cig).
+He wants to upgrade to a more powerful, sophisticated (and impressive looking) device.

-But when he goes to choose his mod he is bewildered by the choice available.
+But when he goes to choose his new mod he is bewildered by the choice available.

 Ring a bell?
 If this story reflects your experience, this guide should help!

 One problem for those who don’t live on vaping forums is that the huge choice of vape mods (not to mention some technical gumpf too!) can lead to bewilderment.
 In this post, you’ll find an explanation of features and benefits found in different mods so you can match them to your needs.
 We’ll also give examples of mods that include those features.
 Finally, you’ll find a table matching features to mods, so you can easily find the best mod to suit your needs.

 Do note, if you’re looking for a more basic guide, you’ll probably be better off with How to Vape: E-Cigarette Basics.